---- Note = None of these directives are available in t he inline assemblers in the A ARM C a and C++ compilers
+Note - None of these directives a are available in the inline assemblers rs in the ARM C and C++ compilers

 6.1 Alphabetical list of directives

 Table 6-1 shows a complete list of the directives.
 Use it to locate individual directives.